vladmandic/human/README.md

       inputSize: 256,        // fixed value: 128 for front and 256 for 'back'
       maxFaces: 10,          // maximum number of faces detected in the input, should be set to the minimum number for performance
       skipFrames: 10,        // how many frames to go without re-running the face bounding box detector
+                             // only used for video inputs, ignored for static inputs
                              // if model is running st 25 FPS, we can re-use existing bounding box for updated face mesh analysis
-                             // as face probably hasn't moved much in short time (10 * 1/25 = 0.25 sec)
+                             // as the face probably hasn't moved much in short time (10 * 1/25 = 0.25 sec)
       minConfidence: 0.5,    // threshold for discarding a prediction
       iouThreshold: 0.3,     // threshold for deciding whether boxes overlap too much in non-maximum suppression
       scoreThreshold: 0.7,   // threshold for deciding when to remove boxes based on score in non-maximum suppression